Big GOP Tax Bill Could Change Your Estate Planning for 2025

 For example, Nebraska imposes an inheritance tax on adult children when their inheritances exceed $100,000.
 In Kentucky, nephews and nieces receive a $1,000 exemption.

-If you live in a state that taxes your heirs, especially one in which estate exemptions are low, you might want to consider relocating to a state with more favorable estate taxes should the federal exemptions remain high.
+If you live in a state that taxes your heirs, especially one in which estate exemptions are low, you may want to consider relocating to a state with more favorable estate taxes, as the federal exemptions remain high.

-Not everyone would be able to relocate, and there are other factors to consider, such as the average cost of living in the new state, local income and property tax rates, and how important your current home is to you and your family.
+Not everyone might be able to relocate, and there are definitely other factors to consider, such as the average cost of living in the new state, local income and property tax rates, and how important your current home is to you and your family.

 Read More